pauluswi/batavia/README.md

 ## Overview
-This Batavia repository hosts the codebase for a **Middleware Service for Banking Applications**.
+This Batavia repository hosts the codebase for service adapater as part of **Middleware Service for Banking Applications**.
 This service acts as a bridge between various banking systems, providing integration and data transformation to ensure seamless interoperability between legacy and modern banking infrastructures.

 ## Features